jhagansharma/inbox-shield/README.md

 ## Contributing
 We welcome contributions from the community!
 Feel free to submit issues, feature requests, or pull requests to help improve the system.

-## INSTRUCTIONS ON HOW TO USE OUR TOOL .
+## Instructions on How To Use Our Tool .
  ![image alt](https://github.com/jhagansharma/inbox-shield/blob/fe1fce706f7ee597e5daa61cbc237f1eda2e65e1/base.jpg)